MicrosoftDocs/bi-shared-docs/docs/analysis-services/comparing-tabular-and-multidimensional-solutions-ssas.md

 All Analysis Services solutions can be secured at the database level.
 More granular security options vary by mode.
 If granular security settings are requirement for your solution, review the following list to ensure the level of security you want is supported in the type of solution you want to build:

-- Tabular model databases can use row-level and column-level security, using [role-based permissions](tabular-models/roles-ssas-tabular.md).
+- Tabular model databases can use row-level and object-level security, using [role-based permissions](tabular-models/roles-ssas-tabular.md).

 - Multidimensional model databases can use dimension and cell-level security, using [role-based permissions](multidimensional-models/roles-and-permissions-analysis-services.md).